Dog Safety: Staying Safe Around Dogs

 - Make sure that your dog has lots of human interaction every day.
 A happy dog is a good dog.
 As social animals, dogs thrive on social interaction and love to be a part of the family.

 - Never let your dog roam free.
 Letting your dog roam free greatly increases his/her chance of injury or death from cars or attacks by people or other animals.
-A roaming dog may become confused or frightened, leading to aggressive behavior.

 - Use caution when introducing your dog to new people, new dogs or new situations.
 Your goal is to provide the dog with a succession of happy experiences so his/her social skills will continually improve.